vicrucann/dotfiles/README.md

 ## Overview

 lubuntu-dot-configs is my personal dot file repository which is under active development.
 The latest stable version is accessible through versions; the master branch is a development branch.
-The configurations combines together:
+The configurations include:
 * LXTerminal - a lightweight Linux terminal
-* Zsh
 * oh-my-zsh (planning to switch to more lightweight alternative)
 * tmux
 * vim (customized for C++ development mainly)